EVENT RECAP: Building Your Career: Expats & Returnees in the China Job Market

 Despite the differences in cultural conventions of behavior, the general principle for successful communication remains constant.
 Maggie states that her organization values candidates who convey positivity in their messaging.
 Making the other party feel at ease is pertinent to communication across all cultures.
 Finally, keeping a humble attitude enables you to learn from the real world experiences of others.
 As long as you’re daring to learn, you can gain plenty of insight from the successes and perhaps more importantly, the failures of others.

-We’d like to thank our co-organizer the Beijing Center for making this event possible, our Project Pengyou team and volunteers for helping with setting up, our speakers for their personal insights in careers in China, and our guests for stopping by at our internship showcase and panel.
-We hope to see you and new Pengyou at future events!
+We’d like to thank our co-organizer, The Beijing Center, for making this event possible, our Project Pengyou team and volunteers for helping with setting up, our speakers for their personal insights in careers in China, and all of the guests who attended the internship showcase and panel.
+We hope to see you and new Pengyous at future events!

 The Beijing Center (TBC) is a center of higher education in Mainland China committed to fostering mutual understanding between China and other cultures through cultural exchange, education and research.
 What makes us unique is our placement in a long and storied tradition of Jesuit education, one that teaches us that true cultural engagement starts first with friendship.
 TBC offers immersive semester, year-long and summer programs that bring on average 100 students to China per year, with over 1,500+ alumni.
 TBC brings another 300+ students per year to China through its short-term programs division ChinaContact.
 In addition, TBC maintains a research library with over 25,000 volumes in English, including rare books and maps, and hosts conferences, guest lectures and seminars.
 2018 marks the 20th anniversary of The Beijing Center in China and we look forward to the next 20 years of TBC developing and continuing our mission of inter-cultural educational exchange and friendship in China.